RajaChowdhury/Retail-Sales-Prediction/README.md

 ![image](https://user-images.githubusercontent.com/104791753/218263746-d28795ba-9a5f-4723-a886-a1bd3cc09c96.png)

-I have developed a Retail Sales Prediction program in Python which can be deployed to predict daily sales for up to six weeks in advance of Rossmann retail stores using Regression model.
+I have bulit a Retail Sales Prediction Model in Python which can be deployed to make sales forecast for retail stores and help them to manage inventories and makes strategies.